yanir75/Java-Weighted-Graphs/README.md

     2. String represents the ShortestPath in the right order.
        <br><br><br><br>

-**Output:**
 <img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/44.png">
-In case the user entered an invalid input, he will get a popup window about this problem and this will also be written in the log.<br>
+<br>In case the user entered an invalid input, he will get a popup window about this problem and this will also be written in the log.<br>
 There are 2 types of wrong inputs:<br>
 1. No input at all or String of chars, something that is not an Integer.
 2. source/destination/both are not in the Graph.